The allure of love, passion, and heart-stirring emotions has long drawn readers to the world of romance literature.

 Translated from the Japanese by Megan Backus

-One of the very best things about Kitchen – something that has it standing out amongst other romance books – is that it was so ahead of its time.
+One of the best things about Kitchen – something that stands out amongst other romance books – is that it was so ahead of its time.
 Or, at least, it was courageously of its time when most other books and movies fail to be.

 The love story in this Japanese novel is not an easy one.
-Death obstructs love at every turn, and Yoshimoto never loses sight of the fact that her protagonists are young, growing, and grieving people.
-Nonetheless, it is the book that made Banana Yoshimoto a household name and remains her best work to date and, as such, one of the very best Japanese romance novels.
+Death obstructs love at every turn, and Yoshimoto never loses sight of her protagonists being young, growing, and grieving people.

 Read More: Our Review of Kitchen